Cheese Bread Dumplings, better known as Pressknödel, is an Austrian regional Knödel dumpling variety.

 Cheese Bread Dumplings (Pressknödel) Recipe

-- Heat up a pan with 1 tbsp butter and sautee your onion soft.
+- Heat up a pan with 1 tablespoon butter and sautee your onion soft.
 Take from heat when done and keep aside.

 - Add to a large bowl the sauteed onion, stale bread cut in cubes, cheese, all-purpose flour, eggs, salt, black pepper, oregano or marjoram, and the milk.